auth0/docs/articles/quickstart/spa/jquery/dashboard-default.md

 ---
 title: Login
 default: true
-description: This tutorial demonstrates how to use Auth0 to add authentication and authorization to your web app
+description: This tutorial demonstrates how to use Auth0 to add authentication and authorization to your web app.
 github:
   path: 01-Login
 ---